Alfresco/alfresco-content-app/projects/aca-folder-rules/README.md

 ## Build

-Run `ng build aca-folder-rules` to build the project.
+Run `nx build aca-folder-rules` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test aca-folder-rules` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `nx test aca-folder-rules` to execute the unit tests via [Karma](https://karma-runner.github.io).